- Category: About Us

 - Written by Andy Berger, Secretary Tripoli Houston

-Starting in June, 2013, Tripoli Houston will add a special fun event during each month's normal launch.
-This fun launch will be based on a theme and be completely voluntary.
+Each launch will have a fun event that will be based on a theme and be completely voluntary.
 No need to kill yourself to make a rocket ready for FAI competitions.
 Just buy or build a simple model rocket and bring it with you.
 No special rules.
 Just bring a rocket based on the theme and launch it.
 We'll work to see if we can find a prize but bragging rights are the most important.

 If the launch is cancelled, the following month will have both events